nnekandubishi/cinema-data-visualisation-project/README.md

    - Identifying high, medium, and low-volume cinemas and analysing their performance.
    - Detecting seasonal trends, outliers, and correlations among various cinema metrics.

-## Usage Instructions
-1. **Clone the Repository**: Download the repository files to your local machine.
-2. **Run the Notebook**: Open `data_visualisation.ipynb` in Jupyter Notebook or JupyterLab.
-Make sure to have required libraries installed to view interactive plots.
-3. **Review the Report**: Open `data_visualisation_report.pdf` to get an overview of findings and visualisation justifications.

 ## Results
 The analysis provides ChrisCo with insights into customer behaviour and cinema performance.
 Trends in seasonal visits, spending, and demographic patterns are highlighted to assist in strategic planning and operational improvements.